Jiavuddin/sj-portfolio/README.md

 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`
 5. Open your browser and visit `http://localhost:3000` to view the application.

-## Dependencies

-List any external libraries or services your project depends on, and include instructions on how to install them.

 ## Contributing